 Play of the hand

-The player to the dealer’s left leads to the first trick.
-Each player, proceeding clockwise, contributes one card to the trick.
-Players must follow suit if able; if they cannot, they may play any card, including a trump.
-Whoever plays the highest trump, or the highest card of the suit led if no trump was played, wins the trick.
-That player then leads to the next trick.
+The high bidder leads to the first trick.
+Players must follow suit if able; if not, they may play any card, including a trump.
+The trick is won by the highest card of the suit led, unless a trump was played to that trick, in which case the highest trump takes the trick.